mysql/mysql-workbench/README.md

 License information can be found in the [LICENSE](LICENSE) file.

 This distribution may include materials developed by third parties.
-For license and attribution notices for these materials, please refer to the [LICENSE](LICENSE) file.
+For license and attribution notices for these materials, please refer to the [License](License.txt) file.

 For more information on MySQL Workbench, visit [http://dev.mysql.com/doc/workbench/en](http://dev.mysql.com/doc/workbench/en)